brendannee/Bikesy-Backend/README.md

 ### Run the routesever

-    cd ~/bikesy-server/misc/tripplanner
-    uwsgi --yaml ./routeserver.yaml
+    cd ~/bikesy-server/misc/tripplanner && uwsgi --yaml ./routeserver.yaml

-To see what is going on, tail the Logs
+To see what is going on, tail the logs:

     tail /var/log/uwsgi.log -f